Compensation Conference Policy

 At the conference, the representative of the Workers’ Compensation Commission will review what the doctor has said about your present physical condition and how this relates to the injury; he will talk with you about how you feel about your present physical condition; and he will view any scars or changes in physical appearance resulting from the injury.

-Each party, (the employer's representative, you, and the Commissioner), is free to express his opinion and view of the claim.
+Each party, (the employer's representative, you, and the commission representative), is free to express his opinion and view of the claim.
 If these views are in accord, a settlement of your claim may be reached.
-That is, if the amount of compensation is agreeable to all parties, a final compensation settlement agreement is effected and all compensation agreed upon is paid.
-Such a settlement, allows a one-time change of condition for medical treatment up to one year.
-After a one-time change of condition medical appointment should the physician recommend further treatment, your claim will be re-opened.
-If your injury does not worsen and you do not gain the right to have your claim reopened during this one year period, then your claim will remain closed and all right to compensation (money) to you is forever terminated.
+That is, if the amount of compensation is agreeable to all parties, a settlement agreement is effected and all compensation agreed upon is paid.
+Further, you may be entitled to future medical treatment pursuant to the opinions of the authorized treating physician.
+If so, the settlement agreement will specifically detail any future medical treatment to which you may be entitled.
+Such a settlement also potentially allows you to re-open your claim if your condition worsens within one year from the date the settlement proceeds are paid to you.